ozfortress/ozfortress_docs/docs/rules/infractions.md

     - Sexism
     - Transphobia
 + General bigotry/use of derogatory slurs against an individual or group
-+ Posting of illegal or illicit content on ozfortress services or within our community.
++ Posting of illicit content on ozfortress services or within our community.
-    + Please note, this infraction considers inappropriate content (eg. nudity, porn, gore) illegal, but does not entirely cover everything that is conventionally illegal (eg. torrenting).
-For example, we will not strike players talking about safe torrenting, but will strike users who post, distribute or provide access to pirated files.
-This is already covered by Discord Terms of Service but we will report any instance of this found to Discord Terms of Service.

 ## League Infractions
 Poor organisation, failure to follow format rulesets.